What is a GCSE in Design and Technology?

 Whilst there is an exam and some written work, the course is tailored to those people who are practically and creatively minded, and who enjoy making and designing products.
 This qualification is tailored towards specific career areas and all have a focus on creativity.

-In the video below, Mrs Kulandhaisamy, Subject Leader for Design and Technology, explains the different topics you will study on GCSE in Design and Technology:
+The video below explains the different topics you will study in GCSE Design and Technology:

 How the Course is Assessed